 Memories.
 Grief.
 Loss

 My heart is broken.
-I’m sure he has had all these emotions in him for all this time and now that he can finally verbalize it, its all coming out, full force.
+I’m sure my son has had all these emotions inside all this time, and now that he can finally verbalize it, it’s all coming out full force.
 I’m not sure what to say, how to handle it.
 He talks of being special because he is adopted, but he doesn’t know what adopted means.

 For those who read this blog and believe that Jesus Christ is our personal Lord and Saviour, please say a pray for all those children who are in foster care or who were adopted from foster care.